-Procrastination has a bad reputation, because most people see procrastinators as lazy or unmotivated.
-Surely, every single one of us decided to postpone a task because we simply didn’t feel like doing it at the moment—right?
-Instead, we “took the easy route” and focused on the things that made us happy and content.
+Procrastination has a bad reputation because most people see procrastinators as lazy or unmotivated.
+Surely, every single one of us decide to postpone tasks because we simply don’t feel like doing it at the moment—right?
+Instead, we “take the easy route” and focused on the things that made us happy and content or just seem easier.

 It gives your brain a breath of fresh air